ShivamMenda/AetherWell/README.md

-# Health Recommendation System
+# AetherWell

 Final year project that involves building a Health Recommendation System using Pyspark and deep learning.

 # Phase 1

-- [X] Building and setting up a Machine Learning model.
+- [x] Building and setting up a Machine Learning model.

-- [X] Testing the model
+- [x] Testing the model

 # Phase 2

-- [X] Building Rest API using Flask
+- [x] Building Rest API using Flask

 - [ ] Planning Website and Database Structure

 # Phase 3

 - [ ] Building Frontend using React

 - [ ] Integrating with model